 Strategic partnerships speed up development

-Neste has established strategic partnerships and is orchestrating collaborations with sustainability-oriented industry forerunners to develop chemical recycling technologies and to build chemical recycling capacity.
+Neste has established strategic partnerships and is orchestrating collaborations with sustainability-oriented industry forerunners.
 These close collaborations and initiatives across the plastics value chain are crucial to achieving large-scale circularity transformation within the plastics sector.

 Developing chemical recycling capacity can significantly contribute to reaching ambitious plastics recycling targets set in Europe and elsewhere.
 Chemical recycling complements mechanical recycling as it enables efficient recycling of also colored, multi-layer, multi-material packaging and films back into high-quality raw material for new plastic.